 In terms of death, the Baha’i faith teaches that there is a separate consciousness or soul for every human.
 Upon death, the soul is relieved of physical bonds and enters the spiritual world, a timeless extension of the universe.
 Spiritual development determines whether one is closer or farther from God.

 Baha’i funeral customs and practices do not permit embalming unless it is required by law.
 Cremation is also not permitted.
 The Baha’i faith does not prohibit the donation of the body to medical science.

-The body is prepared by washing and wrapping in a white shroud.
-A ring with the inscription “I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate” should be worn.
+The body is prepared by careful washing and wrapping in a white shroud.
+A burial ring with the inscription “I came forth from God, and return unto Him, detached from all save Him, holding fast to His Name, the Merciful, the Compassionate” is placed on the forefinger.
 The body is then placed in a coffin for interment.
 Traditional practices require that the body is buried within one hour’s travel time from the place of death.
 It is felt that this discourages people from becoming attached to any particular geographic site.
 There is some flexibility in calculating where the limit is, but the important thing to keep in mind is that the spirit of the faith’s teachings is that you should be buried near the place of death.

 Baha’i funeral services are normally held within two or three days after the death.
 Guests may dress according to personal preference and local custom.
 The family arranges for the officiate to read the prayers.
 One key requirement for a Baha’i funeral is reading of the Prayer for the Dead.